HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 Finlandek's offered-free home backgrounds for video calls.
 (Launched 29 April 2020, Colombia)

-FINLANDEK'S offer of free backgrounds for video calls is really just another product of that Marketing/Advertising 101 sense some people have.
+FINLANDEK'S offer of free backgrounds for video calls is really just another product of that Marketing/Advertising 101 quick sense some people have.
 That sense would just instantly tell you to exploit what has replaced the old instead of go about lamenting the (temporary) obsolescence of something now missed.
-Like many other businesses, Finlandek, the home accessories brand launched by Brazil's GPA company in 2013, could have joined others' grumbling about the pandemic lockdown's having brought an absence of people to many show areas (as Finlandek's areas would likewise be called in Éxito hypermarkets in Colombia).
+Like many other businesses, Finlandek, the home accessories brand launched by Brazil's GPA company in 2013, could have joined others' grumbling about the pandemic lockdown's having brought an absence of people to many "show areas" (as Finlandek's areas might be called in Éxito hypermarkets in Colombia).
 Instead, the brand's division in this northern LatAm country thought it better to just visit the absent people right in their homes!

 But how to "visit" those absent people, you ask?
 Or, rather, how to be with them in their quarantined homes?
 Simple.
 Just know what they're doing these days, as marketing knowhow would tell you, and voila!
 You'd already know the art that they presently lack in their lives!
 Not that that want could be an opportunity for you to sell them the missing art they need for those bland or cluttered spaces enveloping them, spaces they can't brag about for now; it could, for starters, just be an opportunity for you to subliminally get them (and their friends) to be enamored with your art's charm, offering them free Finlandek product-filled backgrounds for their video calls!

 One thing this offer elliptically brings to the table is the fact that an artless world is definitely not something earthlings would brag about to the other inhabitants of our galaxy who might visit (through their UFOs or via a galactical Zoom).